Pai, BOE sued for alleged voter fraud

 Heading into the election, the Pai campaign reneged on an agreement to be interviewed by the Chronicle heading into the election after the paper declined to provide questions in advance.
 Asked multiple times if that was the impetus, a representative from his campaign said Pai would not take part in interviews ahead of the primary.

-But a July 16 request by Ciampoli for Caloras to dismiss the case offers some insight into the Pai camp’s thinking.
+But a July 16 request by Pai’s attorney, John Ciampoli, for Caloras to dismiss the case offers some insight into the Pai camp’s thinking.

 “Petitioner is really asking this Court to allow him to conduct a fishing expedition, or a weasel hunt for him (or at least provide the boat, nets, bait, and crew for such expedition, or alternatively the ammunition AND the weasels for the hunt) only because he is convinced he could not lose the election absent some sort of widespread, but still unspecified fraud,” Ciampoli writes of Chen in it.

+“The real problem here is that the loser in this election can prove no fraud (other than what he committed),” Ciampoli wrote in an email to the Chronicle.

+Caloras rejected the motion.
+“Given the manner in which Absentee Ballots are counted under the current law, this Petitioner has acted appropriately to protect his rights,” his order reads.

-Asked about the appearance of a lawsuit in the wake of his narrow loss, Chen emphasized that the case is, in his view, “has nothing to do with” him.
+Asked about the appearance of a lawsuit in the wake of his narrow loss, Chen emphasized that the case, in his view, “has nothing to do with” him.

 “It’s not about who won, or who lost,” he told the Chronicle.
 “It’s about integrity.”